 - Unordered Text Answers - this problem type is used for drawing isomers and resonance structures where the answers can be entered in any order.

-- Balancing Chemical Equations - an equation template has been developed that contains 4 pieces of information for each chemical species: coefficient, chemical formula, charge and physical state.
-Instructors can eassily customize this template such that the first assignment may require the student to enter the coefficient; a second assignment may require the student to enter the chemical formula and coefficient, a third assigment may require the student to enter an ionic equation (students must supply the charges and physical states), and a fourth assigment may require the student to enter a net ionic equation.
+- Balancing Chemical Equations - an equation template has been developed that contains 4 pieces of information for each chemical species . . . two required: coefficient and chemical formula . . . . two optional: charge and physical state.
+Instructors can easily customize this template such that the first assignment may require the student to enter the coefficient; a second assignment may require the student to enter the chemical formula and coefficient, a third assigment may require the student to enter an ionic equation (students must supply the charges and physical states), and a fourth assigment may require the student to enter a net ionic equation.

 - Balancing Nuclear Equations - a slightly different template has been developed that contains 4 pieces of information for each species: coefficient, atomic number, mass number and chemical symbol.
 Both the chemical equation and nuclear equation templates provide immediate feedback to the student when incorrect information is entered - the incorrect entry is surrounded by a red box.